 The Salvation Army runs hostels, drop-in centres and does frontline work with rough sleepers, as well as offering a range of other services across the UK.
 This can include outreach services, night shelters, addiction services, and they charity is also among the first to offer some Housing First projects and case workers in a bid to end the cycle of homelessness and poverty for some of the most vulnerable people in the country.

 Emmaus supports people on their way out of homelessness, providing meaningful work and housing in a community setting.
-Through social enterprises, Emmaus raises the funds for food, accommodation and a small living allowance for its ‘companions’.
+Through social enterprises, Emmaus raises funds for food, accommodation and a small living allowance for its ‘companions’.
 The work includes refurbishing and selling donated furniture and household goods in their shops and showrooms, running cafes, house clearance businesses and gardening projects.
+Their research shows that 79 per cent of companions who have lived at Emmaus for a few months consider the chance to work the most beneficial part of their experience.